recursionpharma/EFAAR_benchmarking/README.md

 ## Gene-compound relationship benchmark
-In `notebooks/rxrx3_core_benchmarks_openphenom.ipynb` we leverage a specialized benchmark to measure compound activity against a gene.
+In `notebooks/rxrx3_core_benchmarks_openphenom.ipynb` we leverage a specialized benchmark to run the gene-gene benchmarks above and also to measure compound activity against a gene.

 This benchmark evaluates the zero-shot prediction of compound-gene activity using cosine similarities between model embeddings.
 Specifically, for each compound, we assess whether the cosine similarities correctly rank the compound's known target genes higher than a randomly sampled set of other genes from the ground truth dataset.